Chehx/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Haoxuan Che (车昊轩) is a first year Ph.D. student in Network Communications and Economics Lab ([NCEL](http://ncel.ie.cuhk.edu.hk/)) led by [Prof. Jianwei Huang](http://jianwei.ie.cuhk.edu.hk/) at the Chinese University of Hong Kong, Shenzhen (CUHKSZ).
+Haoxuan Che (车昊轩) is a first-year Ph.D. student in Network Communications and Economics Lab ([NCEL](http://ncel.ie.cuhk.edu.hk/)) led by [Prof. Jianwei Huang](http://jianwei.ie.cuhk.edu.hk/) at the Chinese University of Hong Kong, Shenzhen (CUHKSZ).
 He received his bachelor degree with the honor of outstanding graduate at Northwestern Polytechnical University (NWPU), Xi'an, China.
+During his undergraduate period, he ranked two among 252 students comprehensively, and he had the honor of national scholarship twice and won a lot of first and special awards in national and international competitions.
+The detail is shown in his CV if you are interested in.

 His current research interests include machine learning, optimization, game theory, crowd intelligence, and network economics.